Indumathi-V/RJS-Practical8/README.md

 1. Chicken Noodles Soup
 2. Curried Egg Salad
 3. Oat Cluster
+## Please check the output.png file attached for the final output to be look alike.
 ## Learning Outcome

 After completing this practical, students will be able to: